2025 Milwaukee area floods

-On August 9–10, 2025, severe flash floods impacted the U.S. city of Milwaukee and its surrounding areas.
+On August 9–10, 2025, a series of severe flash floods impacted Milwaukee and its surrounding areas.
 The suburb of Wauwatosa was particularly affected.
 The floods were the result of an unusual weather system that dropped record-setting rain into the area; it was the second-most recorded rain Milwaukee had ever seen over a two-day period.
 At least two people drowned when the Kinnickinnic River was flooding, and major property damages were reported around the region.
 The Wisconsin State Fair canceled its final day after significant flooding.
-Wisconsin Governor Tony Evers declared a state of emergency to assist in cleanup efforts, and US President Donald Trump allocated funds for disaster relief.
+Wisconsin Governor Tony Evers declared a state of emergency to assist in cleanup efforts, and US President Donald Trump's administration granted one of two requests for disaster relief funds.

 Background

 Until August 8, it was not clear that Milwaukee and its surrounding areas would face a large amount of rain.
 A cold front became stuck over the region in the face of two other systems, and changing winds led to an increase in humidity and a plethora of thunderstorms impacting a small area.
 The weather system had previously blown through Kansas and Nebraska, and a total of 14 million people across a swath of US states were put under flood watches.

 A National Weather Service (NWS) meteorologist described the difficulty in predicting the storm's rainfall:

 One of the challenges was the forecast models that we were using.
 We were having a really hard time picking up on exactly where the storms are going to go.
 There were some forecast models that were showing absolutely nothing going through, and then we had some other ones that were showing more of these late evening storms developing along kind of a west-east boundary and just continuously reforming for multiple hours.
 The situation we were in on Saturday was trying to figure out which models are initializing the best and which ones can we go with.

 Another NWS meteorologist summarized the situation as a "really bad overlap of circumstances".
 The subsequent NWS summary of the storm stated:

 A stalled frontal boundary served as the focus for thunderstorm development across southeastern Wisconsin on August 9.
 The presence of this front along with an extremely moist air mass (precipitable water values near 2") set the stage for extreme rainfall rates with thunderstorms.

-All together, the NWS initially predicted that the region would receive up to 2 in of rain, with higher amounts occurring west of Madison, Wisconsin.
-Instead, much of the area between Milwaukee and Waukesha received 7 to 10 in.
+All together, the NWS initially predicted that the region would receive up to 2 in of rain, with higher amounts occurring west of Madison.
+Instead, an area between Milwaukee and Waukesha, well to the east of Madison, received 7 to 10 in.